 When you get a bike via the cycle to work scheme it's vital that you get in the saddle and ride to work!

 There is a rule of thumb that the Department for Transport asks you to adhere to, this is that 50% of the bike's use is for a work-related journey.
-That means if you use the bike 15 times in a year, approximately 8 of those journey's should be connected to your commute or work use.
-Of course, this is just an approximation - if you are riding to work 4 days and week and then also riding your bike in the evenings and weekends this is absolutely fine.
+That means if you use the bike 24 times in a year, approximately 12 of those trips should be connected to your commute or work use.
+Of course, this is just an approximation - if you are riding to work 4 days a week and then also riding your bike in the evenings and weekends this is absolutely fine.
 The idea behind the scheme is to create avid cyclists, not penalise those who live in the saddle.

 You also need to agree to the terms of the scheme, these are summarised below:

 - Agree to an Ownership Option (we recommend the 'Own it later' option - which costs only 3-7% of the value of the bike) - more info

 Rule 6 - do I have to choose an ownership option?

 Yes.
 It's vital that you decide what to do with the bike after your tax-efficient hire period.
 We always recommend the 'Own it later' option as this ensures that you save the maximum amount of money (and save a minimum of 25%).

 If Cyclescheme handles your employers' ownership options, you can either:

 - Own it later - you pay a deposit of 3 or 7% of the bike's value (3% if the bike was initially under £500 and 7% if it was initially over £500).
 You pay nothing more.
 When the bike is 4 years old you take ownership of the bike.
 If you do not wish to own the bike you and return it and we will refund your deposit.